Gabboxl/ClassevivaPCTO/README.md

 ### Main features

 * Modern and intuitive interface
-* Customizable widgets, colors and language
+* Customizable widgets, colors, and language
 * Small and optimized even on low-end devices

 ## Download